opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_project_v3.md

 # opentelekomcloud_identity_project_v3

-Manages a Project resource within OpentelekomCloud Identity And Access Management service.
+Manages a Project resource within OpenTelekomCloud Identity And Access Management service.

--> **Note:** You _must_ have security admin privileges in your OpentelekomCloud cloud to use this resource.
+-> **Note:** You _must_ have security admin privileges in your OpenTelekomCloud cloud to use this resource.
 Please refer to [User Management Model](https://docs.otc.t-systems.com/en-us/usermanual/iam/iam_01_0034.html).

 ## Example Usage